Afghans register to vote in long-delayed elections amid violence

 President Ashraf Ghani on Saturday called on the Taliban to take up his peace offer made in February to take part in the elections "as a political party".

-So far the Taliban, which is expected to launch its traditional spring offensive in the coming weeks, has not responded to Ghani's proposal.
+But the Taliban, who are expected to launch their traditional spring offensive in the coming weeks, on Sunday called on Afghans to boycott the upcoming elections.

+"Do not participate in the symbolic and fake process," the Taliban said in a statement sent to journalists via WhatsApp.

+"The power goes to the person chosen (in advance) by the White House and the Pentagon."

 Holding the vote within months of the presidential poll risked "electoral congestion and political chaos", Afghanistan Analysts Network's Ali Yawar Adili warned in a report this month.